COT Signals Dashboard

 Signals Briefing

 Acid Capitalist is a news and commentary site.
-Nothing here is financial advice.
-COT positioning reflects futures market data with a reporting lag — use it as one input, not a trading system.
+Nothing here is investment advice.
+COT positioning is one signal among many — it tells you who's at the table, not when the hand gets played.

 COT Report Overview — Full positioning data, market deep dives, and weekly commentary.